mapbox/mapbox-gl-native/platform/ios/INSTALL.md

-# Integrating the Mapbox iOS SDK into your application
+# Integrating custom builds of the Mapbox iOS SDK into your application

 This document explains how to build a development version of Mapbox iOS SDK for use in your own Cocoa Touch application.
-To use a production-ready version of the SDK, see the [Mapbox iOS SDK homepage](https://github.com/mapbox/ios-sdk).
+To use a production-ready version of the SDK, see the [Mapbox iOS SDK homepage](https://mapbox.com/ios-sdk).

 ### Requirements